rlnq/homework12/README.md

 <img width="1232" alt="image" src="https://user-images.githubusercontent.com/117667360/216475311-4cb8131b-e7f7-4912-b6ab-23d5a0d99d89.png">

 ## Step 3: Prepare deployment.yaml file which will create a Deployment with 3 pods of Nginx or Apache and service for access to these pods via ClusterIP and NodePort.
+> * Show the status of deployment, pods and services.
+Describe all resources which you will create and logs from pods

 * Our yaml file [deployment.yaml]() for creation Deployment with 3 pods of Nginx and service for access to these pods via ClusterIP and NodePort.
 ```